 Setting a format file¶

-In pNbody, defining a new format correspond to adding new methods in the main class
+In pNbody, defining a new format corresponds to adding new methods in the main class

 NbodyDefault